PatNei/GITHUB2FORGEJO/README.md

 ## Features

 - Migrates all (or selected) repositories for a GitHub user or organization.
-- **Smart Detection**: Automatically detects if the account is a User or Organization.
+- **User or Org Detection**: Automatically detects if the account is a User or Organization.
 - Supports both **public** and **private** repositories.
 - **Mirror mode**: repositories stay in sync with GitHub.